Caudwell History, Family Crest & Coats of Arms

 The surname Caudwell was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Caudwell family

-Another 185 words (13 lines of text) covering the years 1342, 1500 and 1845 are included under the topic Early Caudwell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caudwell research.
+Another 93 words (7 lines of text) covering the years 1342, 1500 and 1845 are included under the topic Early Caudwell History in all our PDF Extended History products and printed products wherever possible.